FOREX-Euro jumps, yen dives as French worries abate

 sank on Monday after the first round of France's presidential

-their highest in a year by nerves ahead of the vote -- returned
+their highest in a year by nerves ahead of the vote - collapsed

-The euro rose by as much as 2 percent after the initial
+The euro itself rose by as much as 2 percent after the

 "If you are a Japanese former holder of French sovereign